•

 existing assessment tools.
 If these people are not incarcerated or civilly committed,

 Once a sex offender, always a sexual predator.
-There is an important difference1 statistics, apparent sexual predators constitute somewhere between 2.5%
+There is an important difference1 statistics, apparent sexual predators constitute somewhere between 2.5%they should have the highest level of police attention, in order to protect the public.

 The low-risk sex offenders are a different group with a different risk level and should